pphui8/pphui8/README.md

 * * *

--   👨‍🎓 College student of Computer Science
+-   👨‍🎓 University student of Computer Science
 -   💬 English && Japanese && Chinese
 -   🧐 Interested in all feild of Computer Science
 -   🍚 Favorite food: beef rice noodle and curry rice. コーラ最高